yjhenl/Instacart-Grocery-Basket-Analysis/README.md

 <img src="https://github.com/YJLdata/Instacart-Grocery-Basket-Analysis/blob/main/instacart_logo.png" width="300" height="50">

 Instacart, an online grocery store that operates through an app, already has very good sales, but they want to uncover more information about their sales patterns.
-The Instacart stakeholders are most interested in the variety of customers in their database along with their purchasing behaviors.
-They assume they can't target everyone using the same methods, and they’re considering a targeted marketing strategy.
-They want to target different customers with applicable marketing campaigns to see whether they have an effect on the sale of their products.
-My analysis will inform what this strategy might look like to ensure Instacart targets the right customer profiles with the appropriate products.
+The objective of this study is to analyse customer behavior and uncover patterns for growth.

 ## Key Questions
 The stakeholders would like to be able to answer the following key questions: